 To take an example of how they use themes to explore different dance styles, it’s worth having a look at this video here, which is based on the theme of ‘opposition’.
 In this video, a dance instructor encourages you to move one side of your body in a particular way – say by making circular arm movements – and to respond to those movements in an opposing way with the other side of your body.
 This could mean making straight chopping movements with your other arm.
 The idea of these classes isn’t to learn perfect routines, but to simply enjoy moving your body in a way that feels good to you – making it very interpretive.

 Creative Dance London regularly advertise online dance class series on their website, which are run via Zoom.
 Or, if you’re interested in taking part in dance classes whenever suits you, then you can head over to their YouTube channel; where you can try lots of bitesize dance tutorials – such as the muddy movements exercise below.

 Learning to dance is a great way to keep fit, try out a new hobby, and let go of any stress.
-Though times may still be tricky right now, dance has a powerful impact on boosting your mood, and whatever genre you try, you’ll hopefully find that at the end of a class you’ll be feeling more positive.
+While we have begun to take steps back towards normality, times may still be tricky right now, and dance can have a positive and powerful impact on your mood.
+Whatever style of dance you try, you’ll hopefully find that you’ll be feeling more positive at the end of a class.

-We may have a little while to go before we can participate in in-person dance classes, but that doesn’t mean we can’t begin our dancing adventures from the comfort of our home.
-Even though these classes are virtual, they’re still great ways to connect with like-minded people – and showing off your new moves once lockdown is over is just another thing to look forward to.
+Even though these classes are virtual, they’re still great ways to connect with like-minded people – and showing off your new moves later in the year is just another thing to look forward to.

 Have you tried out any online dance classes recently – or are you inspired by any of our suggestions?
 We’d love to hear about your virtual dance experiences!
 Leave us a comment below or join the conversation on the Rest Less community forum.